onthebusiness/harelang.org/content/blog/2022-04-25-Announcing-Hare.md

 ### Helios: a microkernel for x86\_64

-[Helios](https://sr.ht/~sircmpwn/helios/) is a micro-kernel for x86\_64 systems, and will ideally other architectures in the future (we already have another working kernel for RISC-V, for example).
-It's pretty basic at the moment &mdash;
-it can boot to long mode, has a couple of serial drivers, and sets up paging.
+[Helios](https://sr.ht/~sircmpwn/helios/) is a micro-kernel for x86\_64 systems, and will ideally support other architectures in the future (we already have another working kernel for RISC-V, for example).
+It's pretty basic at the moment &mdash; it can boot to long mode, has a couple of serial drivers, and sets up paging.
 There's a lot of work to be done, but this is a great project for demonstrating Hare's ability to do low-level work.

 ![A screenshot of a page fault in Helios](https://l.sr.ht/LHZ2.png)